COLLEGE OF EDUCATION & HUMAN SCIENCES

 Master of Arts in Teaching (MAT)

-Louisiana Tech University, College of Education, is committed to the personal and professional development of both our current students and other professionals.
+Louisiana Tech University, College of Education and Human Sciences, is committed to the personal and professional development of both our current students and other professionals.
 The Alternative Certification program at Louisiana Tech University offers a pathway to teacher certification with a Master of Arts in Teaching degree.
 This program is designed for persons who already have obtained a bachelor’s degree in a non-teaching area of study and who are now ready to teach in a PK-12 school.

 Master of Education (M.Ed.), Educational Leadership